probstrodolfo/probstrodolfo.github.io/CV.md

 ### Outreach & Service

 #### 1. Selected Outreach
+* Great Salt Lake Audubon Chapter _Birds 'n Bites Seminar Series_ “Light Pollution and the Insectageddon: How Artificial Lighting is Fueling Insect Decline"			      2024
+   * Speaker; Talked to public about impacts of light pollution on insect populations

 * Member’s Day at the National Audubon Society Utah Chapter      Since 2023
     * Organizer; Developed several outreach activities with a focus on insect conservation